alexkorovkov/TeXPreview/README.md

 -   Monitor for changing an equation while you are writting it (unfortunatelu Windows doesn't support it well)
 -   Open and close an external program

+To view an equation you shold set the cursor in TeX equation code and run "latex_preview" command.

 TeXPreview commands
 ==========
 To run and stop TeXPreview plugin you should use the following shortcut